Suggest a Songfact / Artistfact

-Two of the songs on American country-folk singer-songwriter Emmylou Harris' twenty second major label studio album, Hard Bargain, look back at her time with friends.
+Two of the songs on American country-folk singer-songwriter Emmylou Harris' 22nd major-label studio album, Hard Bargain, look back at her time with friends.
 Whilst "The Road" remembers her relationship with country rock legend Gram Parsons, "Darlin' Kate" is a tribute to Emmylou's friend, the late singer-songwriter Kate McGarrigle who died of a rare form of cancer in 2010.
 "Kate was such a force of nature, so bright, so funny," Harris recalled to UK newspaper The Independent.
 "I never had a sister and really that's how I thought of her.
 When she died, everyone was gathered around her at her bedside, and my song is just a farewell letter.
 I did hold her hand and I did kiss her brow..."

 Kate McGarrigle's singer-songwriter son, Rufus Wainwright, has written several songs about his mother's tragic death including "Martha